(infusion Psidium guajava)

 Guava is rich in the antioxidant lycopene (non-provitamin A carotenoid), which has recognized anti-cancer properties.

-It may lower the risk of heart disease, lowers LDL ("bad" cholesterol), enhance the body's defenses, and protects enzymes, DNA, and cellular fats.
+It may lower the risk of heart disease, lowers LDL ("bad" cholesterol), enhances the body's defenses, and protects enzymes, DNA, and cellular fats.

-For the tincture and infusion only the leaves are used.
+For the preparation of herbal tincture and infusion (medicinal tea), only the leaves are used.

 Ascorbic acid, pectin, fatty acids, tannins, phenols, triterpenes, essential oils, saponins, carotenoids, lectins, flavonoids (quercetin) and gallic acid.